Limited-Angle Tomography Reconstruction via Projector Guided 3D Diffusion: Related Work

 \subsection{Deep Learning Methods}

 Deep learning has been extensively investigated to provide more powerful data-driven priors than those the MBIR hand-crafted regularization terms provide, yielding improvements under challenging conditions~\cite{Willemink19}.
-One approach is end-to-end training, mapping directly from projection data to reconstructed volume ~\cite{Zhu18c,kishore25}.
-Another is post-processing, where networks denoise or refine intermediate reconstructions ~\cite{Liu20h, Yao24}.
+One approach is end-to-end reconstruction, mapping directly from projection data to volume ~\cite{kishore25, Khorashadizadeh25, Vahteristo25} with regularization to enforce consistency.
+Another is post-processing, where networks denoise and refine intermediate reconstructions ~\cite{Liu20h, Yao24, Wiedemann24}.
 More commonly, deep learning is integrated within traditional reconstruction frameworks such as FBP or MBIR, to combine the strengths of data-driven priors with those of physics-based modeling.
 This can be done by either unrolling or regularization.
 In unrolling-based methods, the iterative reconstruction algorithm is “unrolled” into a fixed sequence of steps, and trainable neural network layers are introduced to solve each one sequentially~\cite{Chen18h, Adler18}.
-In regularization-based methods, a deep network is used as a trainable denoiser that injects prior knowledge into the intermediate reconstruction steps, while data fidelity is enforced by the physics-based models~\cite{Chung23a,Romano17,Chung22a,Fei23a}.
+In regularization-based methods, a deep network is used as a trainable denoiser that injects prior knowledge into the intermediate reconstruction steps, while data fidelity is enforced by the physics-based models~\cite{Chung23a,Chung22a, Zhao25}.
 This has been shown to improve reconstruction quality in limited-angle and low-dose cases, compared to purely analytical methods.
-Nevertheless, when the scenario is heavily ill-posed with missing-information, even advanced deep-learning could fail to recover the true structure~\cite{Xia23a}.
+Nevertheless, it remains to be further investigated how to keep deep learning methods flexible and robust while the scenario is heavily ill-posed with missing-information and there is limited data for training.